 It’s only natural of us to try to learn something new as quickly as possible if the end goal is a better job, or the career switch we’ve always dreamed of.

 Yet as anyone who has tried cramming before an important exam can attest to, speed is not always your friend.
-When it comes to, slow and steady may be the best approach to landing a coveted career in programming.
+When it comes to learning to code, slow and steady may be the best approach to landing a coveted career in programming.

 SEE: Linux commands for user management (TechRepublic Premium)